ElliotGarbus/SY300Panel/README.md

 * In the unzipped directory, open the dist directory, then open the try directory
 * Right click on the SY300Panel.exe file, select Create Shortcut, and move the shortcut to the desktop or any location you like.
 * Connect your SY300 to your PC, Turn on your SY300 and Click the shortcut.

+**Windows 10Installation Directions:**
+* click on the 'try' directory
+* click on the file 'W10_Install_SY300Panel.zip'
+* click the download button
+* After the file is downloaded, unzip the file
+* In the unzipped directory, open the dist directory, then open the tryw10 directory
+* Right click on the SY300Panel.exe file, select Create Shortcut, and move the shortcut to the desktop or any location you like.
+* Connect your SY300 to your PC, Turn on your SY300 and Click the shortcut.